cloudify-cosmo/cloudify-rest-docs/source/includes/_cluster.md

 -------- | ---- | -----------
-host_ip | string | The externally accessible IP of this node. node_name | string | A unique name for this node to be used internally within the cluster. encryption_key | string | A base64-encoded 16-byte encryption key, identical for all the nodes in the cluster. join_addrs | list | IPs of the nodes to connect with.
+host_ip | string | The externally accessible IP of this node. node_name | string | A unique name for this node to be used internally within the cluster. credentials | string | When joining a node, provide the credentials received from the cluster active node. join_addrs | list | IPs of the nodes to connect with.
 If not provided, a new cluster will be created.